yaantow/FirstWork/README.md

-# FirstWork working with react native on expo
+# FirstWork working with react native on expo, is the edit button working